-Passwords - Do you know NEVER to use the same password for more than one? account or service
+Passwords - Do you know NEVER to use the same password for more than one account/service?

-Last updated by Tiago Araújo [SSW] about 2 years ago.See history
+Last updated by Brady Stroud [SSW] about 2 months ago.See history

-I was encouraging colleagues to check the site, but most people were unconcerned, saying that there was little to panic about if someone had compromised their LinkedIn account.
-When I asked them “but what about every other website you use the same username and password for?” they would often go pale and run to their computer to check.
+Most people might be unconcerned, saying that there was little to panic about if someone had compromised their LinkedIn account.
+But if you ask them “but what about every other website you use the same username and password for?” they would often go pale and run to their computer to check.

 Using the same password everywhere may seem like a convenience, but the impact of a compromised password can be orders of magnitude greater if you reuse it.